Development Arrested: Production

-"Development Arrested" was directed by John Fortenberry, and written by co-executive producers Chuck Tatham and Jim Vallely from a story by co-executive producer Richard Day and series creator Mitchell Hurwitz.
-It was Fortenberry's third and final directing credit, Tatham's third and final writing credit and Vallely's 15th writing credit.
-The episode was originally intended to be titled "Harboring Resentment", and was the 13th and final episode of the season to be filmed.
-"Development Arrested" was the final episode to be produced by Fox, and was the series' final episode until Netflix revived the series for a fourth and fifth season.
+"Development Arrested" was directed by John Fortenberry, and written by co-executive producers Chuck Tatham and Jim Vallely, adapted from a story by co-executive producer Richard Day and series creator Mitchell Hurwitz.
+It was Tatham's third and final writing credit for the series, and Vallely's 15th writing credit.
+The episode was the 13th and final episode of the season to be filmed.
+After Arrested Development was cancelled by Fox for low ratings, the episode was written as a potential series finale.